faerber-lab/faerber-lab.github.io/_pages/about.md

   align: right
   image: Michael_Faerber_2024_rez.jpg
   image_circular: false # crops the image to make it circular
-  more_info:
+  more_info: "" # Added empty string to prevent parsing errors

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true  # includes a list of news items
   scrollable: true  # adds a vertical scroll bar if there are more than 3 news items
   limit: 5  # leave blank to include all the news in the `_news` folder

 latest_posts:
   enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true  # adds a vertical scroll bar if there are more than 3 new posts
-  limit: 3 # leave blank to include all the blog posts
+  limit: 3  # leave blank to include all blog posts
 ---

 Welcome!
 I’m Michael Färber, and since April 2024, I have been serving as a W3 Full Professor and leading the _Scalable Software Architectures for Data Analytics_ research group at the AI Center ScaDS.AI at TU Dresden, Germany.